SarahMcCoy/Logistic-Regression-/README.md

 4. Create a Logistic Regression
 5. Predict and Evaluate

 ## The Second Project

 ### Project at a Glance:
 - Objective: create a model that will predict whether or not they will click on an ad based off the features of that user.
 - Project Tools: Python (libraries: Numpy, Pandas, Scikit-learn) Data Visualization Tools: Matplotlib and Seaborn
+- In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.

 ### Tasks
 1. Get Data